 - Scoot the onions to the side and add in ground beef.
 Break it up into chunks and cook until browned (there will be no red in meat at this point), stirring regularly.
 Drain the excess oil if desired.
 The onions should be almost clear at this time. (steps 3 and 4)

-- Turn heat to medium low and add in the parmesan and ½ cup of reserved pasta water.
+- Turn heat to medium low and add in the parmesan and 1/2 cup of reserved pasta water.
+Add the heavy cream as well at this time if using.
 Stir to combine.
-Allow to simmer for 3-5 minutes to thicken slightly. (steps 7 and 8)
+Allow to simmer for 3-5 minutes until the sauce slightly thickens and the parmesan is completely melted. (steps 7 and 8)

 - Add pasta into the ground beef mixture and toss to combine.
 Add more reserved pasta water if desired.
 If your skillet is small, you can opt to add the beef mixture into the pasta pan instead for easier mixing.
-The skillet I used in these photos was small and it was a super tight squeeze to add the pasta.
 Top with more cheese and some fresh parsley and serve! (steps 9 and 10)

 - Parmesan Crusted Steak and Potatoes Sheet Pan Dinner